0X90SE/0X90SE.github.io/_posts/2021-07-06-install-binexport-and-bindiff.md

 ## Install BinDiff

 I wrote [this guide](https://www.0x90.se/install-bindiff-on-fedora/) a few years ago on how to install BinDiff 4.2 on Fedora Linux, but when my old server stopped working the guide was lost and with time equally inaccurate.
 I found out that it was lost when doing a search in bindiff and Fedora.
-Thomas at [https://0xc0decafe.com/install-bindiff-on-fedora/](https://0xc0decafe.com/install-bindiff-on-fedora/) had tried to read my post and failed.
-Instead it resulted in a nice and detailed post of his own.
+Thomas at [https://0xc0decafe.com/](https://0xc0decafe.com/) had tried to read my post and failed.
+Instead it resulted in a nice and detailed post of his own: [https://0xc0decafe.com/install-bindiff-on-fedora/](https://0xc0decafe.com/install-bindiff-on-fedora/).

 Download BinDiff 7.0: